Extra Crunch expands into Romania – TechCrunch

 Committing to an annual and two-year plan will save you a few bucks on the membership price and unlock access to TechCrunch event discounts and Partner Perks.
 The Partner Perks program features discounts and savings on services from AWS, DocSend, Typeform, Zoom and more.

-Thanks to everyone that voted on where to expand next.
+Thanks to everyone who voted on where to expand next.
 If you haven’t voted and you want to see Extra Crunch in your local country, let us know here.

 You can sign up or learn more about Extra Crunch here.